newatoms/beta/projects/team-introduction/post.md

 How could we ever presume to understand the world if no more than half of our team members have a significant degree, and even less of us has relevant work experience?

-We don't hire on experience, we hire on personality.
+We don't hire on experience, we hire on personality and mindset.

 Our team(s) work in hyper-collaboration.
 Every product we make is the result of a team building iteratively on one another's work, giving feedback every time we add something new.
 This way individual skills matter less than the ability to function in a team.

-# Ego is a fickle bitch
+# Its a complicated thing, this ego.

 To be able to function as a team, our teams need to take ownership over everything they produce.
 The biggest hurdle in this is ego.